 On December 6, 2010, the Company entered into an employment agreement with Mr. Popielec, providing that Mr. Popielec would become our President and Chief Executive Officer effective December 30, 2010.
 Mr. Popielec's annual base salary was set at \$450,000 subject to adjustment.
 Mr. Popielec is also eligible to receive an annual cash bonus under our short-term incentive plan if we meet or exceed certain quantitative and qualitative performance metrics to be agreed upon and approved by the Compensation Committee no later than January 31 of the year for which the bonus applies.
-The bonus goals and payout ranges for 2018 are set forth above beginning on Page 14.
+The bonus goals and payout ranges for 2018 and 2019 are set forth above beginning on Page 13.

 Pursuant to the terms of his employment agreement, Mr. Popielec was granted options to purchase shares of our common stock.
-Certain of the options granted were conditional and subject to shareholder approval to increase the number of shares available under our Amended and Restated 2004 Long-Term Incentive Plan ("Restated 2004 LTIP").
-Shareholder approval of this increase was obtained in June 2011.
-All unexpired options awarded to Mr. Popielec pursuant to the terms of his employee agreement were outstanding as of December 31, 2018.
-Refer to the Outstanding Equity Awards section above beginning on Page 16.
+Certain of the options granted were conditional and subject to stockholder approval to increase the number of shares available under our 2004 LTIP.
+Stockholder approval of this increase was obtained in June 2011.
+All unexpired options awarded to Mr. Popielec pursuant to the terms of his employee agreement were outstanding as of December 31, 2019.
+Refer to the Outstanding Equity Awards section above beginning on Page 14.